rschramm9/MOTUS_KIOSK/documentation/3_FINAL_DEPLOYMENT_FOR_WINDOWS.md

 Select "Home" selector on the sidebar panel.

-* Set "Homepage and new windows" to "localhost:8081"
+* Set "Homepage and new windows" to "localhost:8081" << this port must agree with the shiny app startup task we will create in next section!

 Select "OpenKiosk" selector on the sidebar panel.